1904 – Iveagh Trust Housing, Patrick Street, Dublin

 This was the single largest piece of urban renewal in Edwardian Dublin, and was commissioned by the Earl of Iveagh to clean up the slums that surrounded St Patrick’s Cathedral of which he was funding the restoration.
 London architects Joseph, Smitherm, and Joseph designed the entire scheme.
-The centrepiece of the Trust scheme was the Iveagh Baths on Bride Street.
+The centre-piece of the Trust scheme was the Iveagh Baths on Bride Street.

 Designed by the City Architect C.J.
 McCarthy and completed in 1904, the Bull Alley Corporation housing scheme was designed to complement the adjacent Iveagh Trust Scheme.
 These housing blocks are of five stories surmounted by copper domes over stairwells and ornate art nouveau details in the gable ends.
 The ground floor of the buildings was devoted to small shop units, most of which are still in use today.